sakibadnanhimu/sakibadnanhimu/README.md

 <h1 align="center">Hi 👋, I'm Sakib</h1>
 <h3 align="center">I have experience in IT for more than one year.
-Now I am working for a professional and well-known organization in Bangladesh named ADN Group as an internal IT trainee engineer.
+Now I am working for a professional and well-known organization in Bangladesh named ADN Telecom as an internal IT trainee engineer.
 I was working at Oracle as a SQA.

 With extensive experience in IT infrastructure installation, configuration, and troubleshooting, I possess a comprehensive skill sets for managing and maintaining complex IT networks.